nyasyamorina/font-renderer/README.md

 - line breaking

-- fix wrong glyph triangulation (concave and convex triangles intersection, or even concave triangle (on the inner contour) stick out beyond the outer contour)
+- fix wrong glyph triangulation

+    - fix rounding error (this maybe need to using `f32` instead of `i16` to preform calculation)

+    - fix crashing cause by the new fixing

 - right to left font